 You can go kayaking and canoeing anywhere there’s water.
-The ocean, the local canal, even your local swimming pool – though good luck getting a kayak through the doors without the poor receptionist asking you a few serious questions.
+The ocean, the local canal, even your local swimming pool – though good luck getting a kayak through the doors without the poor receptionist asking you a few questions.

-Naturally, not many people own canoes or kayaks themselves, as they are not only expensive, and require a nearby body of water to use - they're also especially tough to store.
+Not many people own canoes or kayaks themselves, as they are not only expensive, and require a nearby body of water to use - they're also especially tough to store.
 So if you’re looking to go canoeing or kayaking, it’s best to check on Google for a hire point near you.
 Where there’s water, there tends to be boats.
 And if you do buy one, message local paddling clubs to ask for tips on where to store it.